zopefoundation/ZEO/README.rst

 cache
    The ZEO cache to be used.
-This can be a file name, which will cause a persisetnt standard persistent ZEO cache to be used and stored in the given name.
+This can be a file name, which will cause a persistent standard persistent ZEO cache to be used and stored in the given name.
 This can also be an object that implements ``ZEO.interfaces.ICache``.